 In addition to working in the classroom, or on the sports’ field, AVs make a big impact by running school clubs – these include debating, reading, French, modern dance, art, music or drama; AV volunteers have run talent shows, produced school newsletters and magazines or started a choir.
 Many AVs choose to brighten up classrooms by painting them or decorating the walls with educational murals from the alphabet and numbers to world maps and the solar system - let your imagination run wild and leave your mark!

 At weekends and public holidays you can stay at home or travel further afield.
 You may want to continue work on projects you have started, such as painting a classroom or run an inter school sports competition.
-Alternatively you can go to the local town for some shopping, check emails, catch up on news from home, or meet up with other AVs, visit their schools and travel to different parts of Uganda.
-AVs often meet up in Jinja at weekends and head to Bujagali Falls where there are many exciting activities on offer - white-water rafting, bungee jumping, kayaking, quad biking and horse riding.
-You will not be stuck for things to do!
+Alternatively you can head to the local town to shop, check emails, catch up on news from home, or meet up with other AVs, visit their schools and travel to different parts of Malawi.
+You won't be stuck for things to do in Malawi at weekends - AVs often meet up and head to Mount Mulanje, the Zomba Plateau or Lake Malawi, particularly visiting Nkata Bay, Cape Maclear and Senga Bay.

 To find out what a typical day on project might be like take a look at our ‘Day in the life of an AV’ feature, written by AVs who have been there and done it themselves!